f5devcentral/nginx-one-lab/docs/README.md

 Now that we have two instances in a Config Sync Group.
 Lets now try to publish a new configuration to all instances.
 Lets try to create a redirect
 We will now make an update to the configuration defined in the config sync group then publish the change

-1. On your COnfig Sync Group, go to the "Configuration" tab.
+1. On your Config Sync Group, go to the "Configuration" tab.

 1. Click "Edit Configuration"

     ![Edit Configuration](media/lab5-9.png)

 1. An editor should now appear.
-We will want to update `demo.conf` so be sure to click on that file.
+We will want to update **demo.conf** so be sure to click on that file.

     ![Edit File](media/lab5-10.png)